seekstream/Guidelines/README.md

 ## Important

-- Data Structures and Algorithms in Java
-- Data Structures and Algorithms in Javascript and Typescript
+- Data Structures and Algorithms in Java, Javascript and Typescript
-- Design Patterns in Java
-- Design Patterns in Javascript and Typescript
+- Design Patterns in Java, Javascript and Typescript
 - Maintainable and Reusable Code
 - Focus on Pseudo-Code conversion to Real-code
 - Meaningful Comment in Codes